-Naturally not every house is alike, so when you are in the process of buying or renting, here are some good tips to follow to make certain that what you are buying is a good Feng Shui house.
+Naturally not every house is alike, so when you are in the process of buying or renting, here are 5 good tips to follow to make certain that what you are buying is a good Feng Shui house.
 And, if not that good don’t panic: a good Feng Shui Master can help you fix anything.

 1) Good Energy Potential